yoichitgy/EEToolbarCenterButton/README.md

 Credits
 -----------

 Feel free to send pull requests or create new issues if you have feature suggestions or bug reports.
-If you'are going to use EEToolbarCenterButton in your project, proper attribution would be nice.
+If you're going to use EEToolbarCenterButton in your project, proper attribution would be nice.